-- You can use the [♥ System Setup] >> [Custom Function] >> [Camera Control Dial Dir.] or [Grip Control Dial Dir.] setting (□ 149) to change the direction of the adjustment when you turn the control dial on the camera or on the grip unit, respectively. - If you set an assignable button to [Iris +] or [Iris -] ( 135), you can press the button to respectively open up the aperture (smaller F values) or close it (larger F vales). - When using an EF lens with no lens contacts or most EF Cinema lenses\, you cannot adjust the aperture using the camera.
-Adjust the aperture using the lens. - $^{\ast}$ Select EF Cinema lenses ( $\fbox$ 222) support iris adjustment from this camera. - When using an EF lens that can correct the aperture value according to the position of the zoom, you can use the [IR Camera Setup] ♦ [Iris] ♦ [Zoom-Iris Correct.] setting to activate this correction. - When an optional RC-V100 Remote Controller is connected to the camera, you can adjust the aperture with the remote controller's IRIS dial.
-At default settings, turn the dial right to open up the aperture and left to close the aperture. - When using a compatible EF Cinema lens, you can change the displays to T values instead of F values with the [Image Camera Setup] ◆ [Iris] ◆ [Iris Indicator] setting. - The aperture value (F value or T value) displayed on the screen may differ from the indication on the lens's aperture scale. - When using an EF Cinema lens compatible with iris adjustment from the camera, when you change the aperture value from a position of fully open or fully closed iris, multiple adjustment operations may be required until the aperture changes.
+- If you set an assignable button to [Iris +] or [Iris -] (135), you can press the button to respectively open up the aperture (smaller F values) or close it (larger F vales). - When using an EF lens with no lens contacts or most EF Cinema lenses, you cannot adjust the aperture using the camera.
+Adjust the aperture using the lens. - Select EF Cinema lenses (222) support iris adjustment from this camera. - When an optional RC-V100 Remote Controller is connected to the camera, you can adjust the aperture with the remote controller's IRIS dial.
+At default settings, turn the dial right to open up the aperture and left to close the aperture. - When using a compatible EF Cinema lens, you can change the displays to T values instead of F values with the ['\# Camera Setup] ▶ [Iris Indicator] setting. - The aperture value (F value or T value) displayed on the screen may differ from the indication on the lens's aperture scale. - When using an EF Cinema lens compatible with iris adjustment from the camera, when you change the aperture value from a position of fully open or fully closed iris, multiple adjustment operations may be required until the aperture changes.